Plsr/website-next/content/posts/goofy-side-projects.md

 tags: programming side-project
 slug: goofy-side-projects
 draft: false
+metaDescription: "You may be tempted to monetize all you programming side projects.
+You don't have to."
 ---

 _It's important to make a distinction between a side project and a side hustle for this article to make sense.
 When I talk about side project in the following, I exclusively mean programming side projects._